“And from its station in the hall

 -O. W. Holmes, The Autocrat of the Breakfast Table

-The Holmes studio flows fluidly through a series of concentric boxes from an individual space at the center to an open perimeter porch that opens to the natural and social world that surrounds.
+Located at Canoe Meadows, the Holmes studio flows fluidly through a series of concentric boxes from an individual space at the center to an open perimeter porch that opens to the natural and social world that surrounds.

 At the center of the volume, a light shaft defines the most individual space.
 The second layer is defined by straight columns and moveable panels–the chamber that encloses the individual.
 The outermost layer is supported by angled columns and invites the outside in.